 In 1974, if you solved an impressive-sounding problem with AI, you were actually discovering that that problem was easier than expected.
 But you are also discovering that 1974 AI was slightly more powerful than you thought.
-(In practice, sufficiently small updates are not worth making.)
+(In practice, sufficiently minor updates are not worth making.)

 Strong Evidence is Common

 Whenever I’m explicitly doing Bayes’ Rule, I tend to estimate the strength of evidence between 1:100 and 100:1.
-This might be a good strategy because a meta-prior: “if I’m confused enough to be doing Bayes explicitly, then the evidence probably isn’t that strong”.
+This might be a good strategy because of a meta-prior: “if I’m confused enough to be doing Bayes explicitly, then the evidence probably isn’t that strong.”
 However, many situations involve evidence much much stronger than 1:100.

 The prior odds that someone’s name is “Mark Xu” are generously 1:1,000,000.
 Posterior odds of 20:1 implies that the odds ratio of me saying “Mark Xu” is 20,000,000:1, or roughly 24 bits of evidence.
 That’s a lot of evidence.

-Seeing a Wikipedia page say “X is the capital of Y” is tremendous evidence that X is actually the capital of Y. Someone telling you “I can juggle” is massive evidence that they can juggle.
+Seeing a Wikipedia page say “X is the capital of Y” is tremendous evidence that X is the capital of Y. Someone telling you “I can juggle” is massive evidence that they can juggle.
 Putting an expression into Mathematica and getting Z is enormous evidence that the expression evaluates to Z. Vast odds ratios lurk behind many encounters.